Alexandre Parodi: Biography

 From September 1944 to November 1945, he was the Minister of Labour and Social Security and oversaw the introduction of the French national health service.
 He was appointed a state councillor in December 1945, and began a diplomatic career in 1946; the same year he was the main French delegate in making Allied arrangements with Italy.
 He was the permanent delegate of France to the United Nations Security Council.
 In 1949, he was secretary-general of the Ministry of Foreign Affairs.
 In 1955 he became the permanent representative of France to NATO.
 From 1957 to 1960, he was the first French Ambassador to Morocco before being appointed vice-president of the Conseil d'État, succeeding René Cassin.
 From 1964 until 1971 he was part of the World Court in the Hague.
 He was President of the Fondation nationale des sciences politiques, a member from 1970 of the Académie des sciences morales et politiques and of the council of the Ordre de la Libération.
 He retired in 1971 and was honorary president of the Conseil d'État.

 He died on 15 March 1979 at home in Paris and was buried in Père Lachaise cemetery.

 Awards and legacy

 He was awarded the Grand Croix de la Légion d'Honneur, the Grand Croix de l'Ordre National du Mérite and made a Compagnon de la Libération.
-Rue Alexandre Parodi is in Paris, 10th arrondissement of Paris, actually in memory of his grandfather.
+Rue Alexandre Parodi in the 10th arrondissement of Paris, is actually in memory of the grandfather that he was named after.
 A square-and-park honours him and his brother René in the 16th arrondissement of Paris.

 Parodi was played by Pierre Dux in the 1966 French-US film about the liberation of Paris, Is Paris Burning?, directed by René Clément and based on the book by Dominique Lapierre.